tammekasra/Data-analysis-project-Introduction-to-Data-Science-Course--2025-/README.md

 From the correlation coefficient data we can clearly see that the top attributes in increasing stress are in order - 1) Bullying, 2)Future Career Concerns, 3) Anxiety level and 4) Depression.
 The attributes that has that higher impact on lowering stress are 1)Self-esteem, 2)Sleep Quality, 3)Academic Performance and 4)Safety.

-## Grouping data to - highly stressed and low stressed

 Since we previously saw which features highly and lowly correlate with overall-stress - it can be also plausible to divide stress groups into two.
 Below the median is low stressed and up-ward median is highly stressed.
 We can see then which features actually influence stress.